anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 </table>

-## Research the template
+## 3. Research the template

 Before starting the research phase, carefully read the [Template deliverables](template-deliverables.md) for more detailed information about each template deliverable.
 Ensure you understand the purpose of each deliverable.

-In this phase, you will research examples and identify best practices for the type of template you’re working on.
+In this phase, you will research examples and identify best practices for the type of template you're working on.
 While you are working on the research phase, you should create a draft for the **resources** template deliverable file.
 The resources file is where you keep your notes about which resources you consulted and which examples you looked at for guidance.

 Our project composes rough draft of templates in Google Docs that are owned and maintained by the project leads.
 The Good Docs Project owns these files so that we can maintain our project archive and history.
 With that in mind, the project has pre-generated Google Doc files for you to use as you are researching and drafting your template project.
 These files include a starting point for the structure of each file that should help you as you draft the documents.
 The pre-generated Google Doc files are attached to each open issue.